 According to BeeSpotter, the average colony consists of around 30,000 resident honeybees.
 It’s estimated that the bees will use between 135 to 175 gallons (or about 2,100 pounds worth) of honey annually.

 One of honey’s most important uses is during the winter, when worker bees and the queen cluster together and metabolize it to generate heat.
 There are few flowers to pollinate after the first frost, so honey becomes a vital food source.
-The action helps protect the colony from cold weather, keeping it at a cozy 85°F. The colony will perish if honey supply falls short.
+The action helps protect the colony from cold weather, keeping it at a cozy 85°F. If honey supply falls short, the colony will perish.

 Honey has been part of the human diet for thousands of years.

 Alyssa Crittenden, a behavioral ecologist and nutritional anthropologist at the University of Nevada, Las Vegas, wrote of the history of honey’s human consumption in the journal Food and Foodways.
-She argues that honey may have been an important food source in the vein of meat and potatoes in helping early members of the genus Homo evolve.
+She argues that honey may have been an important food source in helping early members of the genus Homo to evolve.